 Meet the Editors of Prime Publishing

-My name is Annie, and I’m a recent graduate of Allegheny College, though “recent” is becoming less applicable every day.
-From Allegheny, I earned a degree in English with a double minor in Psychology and Spanish.
+My name is Annie, and I’m a graduate of Allegheny College, where I earned a degree in English with a double minor in Psychology and Spanish.
 While I loved my four years spent in a tucked-away Pennsylvanian town, it’s certainly refreshing to be back in Chicagoland with my family.

 After graduation I dabbled in various jobs that included assisting at a Chicago summer camp, interning at Chicago’s PBS affiliate, and interning briefly at an independent children’s book publisher.
 These experiences were invaluable to my post-grad education, and I’m so grateful to continue learning at Prime Publishing.

-As the current editor of AllFreeSewing, I’m learning something new every day.
+As a current editor of AllFreeSewing.com, I’m learning something new every day.
 While I come from a creative stock, the only sewing machine in my house belonged to my great-grandmother.
-Needless to say, I’m pretty accustomed to hand-sewing, but working with the talented contributors to AllFreeSewing has reacquainted me with the complexities of the new-fandangled sewing machine.
+Needless to say, I’m pretty accustomed to hand-sewing, but working with the talented contributors to AllFreeSewing has reacquainted me with the complexities of the new-fangled sewing machine.

 Hi!
 My name is Arielle and I’m from Glencoe, Illinois, a small village near our offices in Northbrook.
 I graduated from the University of Massachusetts, Amherst with a degree in Political Science and Economics.